Neural Distributed Image Compression using Common Information: Introduction

-In this paper, we propose a novel neural architecture to perform lossy compression of an image assuming that its stereo pair is available at the decoder, which is used as side information.
-The novelty of the proposed method lies in employing the concept of Wyner common information to first learn the common features between the two correlated images.
-Wyner common information generated by the decoder is then used along with the quantized latent representation of the original image conveyed by the encoder to reconstruct the original image.
-We show that our proposed method achieves a significantly better rate-distortion trade-off at low bit rates than the state of the art single image compression algorithms, as well as similar previous works on deep stereo image compression with decoder side information (\citet{DSIN}).
+In this paper, we propose a novel neural architecture to perform lossy compression of an image assuming that its stereo pair is available at the decoder as side information, similarly to \cite{DSIN}.
+A related work that also studies neural distributed source coding, \cite{whang2021neural}, considers a different setup where the bottom half of the image of a face is used as side information for reconstructing the upper half of the face.
+The novelty of the proposed method lies in employing the concept of common information to first learn the common features between the two correlated images.
+The common information generated by the decoder is then used along with the quantized latent representation of the original image conveyed by the encoder to reconstruct the original image.
+We show that our proposed method achieves a significantly better rate-distortion trade-off at low bit rates than the state-of-the-art single image compression algorithms, as well as previous work on deep stereo image compression with decoder side information \cite{DSIN}.